kirel/ollama-proxy/README.md

-# Ollama API Proxy with LiteLLM # ai! update to use uv
+# Ollama API Proxy with LiteLLM

 A drop-in replacement for the Ollama API that uses LiteLLM in the backend to route requests to various LLM providers (OpenAI, Anthropic, etc.).